On the structure of instability in moduli theory: Moduli of complexes of coherent sheaves

+Therefore, a dense set of Bridgeland stability conditions in this connected component satisfy the hypotheses of \Cref{thm:theta_stratification_torsion_free}.
+This gives examples of $\Theta$-stratifications on the non-finite-type algebraic $k$-stacks $\cM^\cF_v$, which are not known to admit Zariski covers by quotient stacks.
+These stacks therefore lie beyond the scope of geometric invariant theory. \end{ex}

-\begin{rem} One can extend this to a $\Theta$-stratification of all of $\cM(v)$.
-The unsatisfying way to do this is simply to choose, for every Harder-Narasimhan polytope whose last point is torsion, a weight for the maximal torsion subobject which is greater than the weights appearing in the HN filtration for the torsion free quotient.
-One can then use this to identify connected components of $\Tstack{\cM(v)}$ which lead to a $\Theta$-stratification.
+\begin{rem} One can extend the $\Theta$-stratification of \Cref{thm:theta_stratification_torsion_free} to a $\Theta$-stratification of $\cM_v$, where the HN filtration of every unstable point corresponds to some choice of weights for the Harder-Narasimhan filtration in the sense of slope semistability.
+For every Harder-Narasimhan polytope whose last subobject is torsion, simply choose a weight for this maximal torsion subobject that is greater than the weights appearing in the HN filtration for the torsion-free quotient.
+Using \Cref{thm:main_stratification} one can show that this defines a $\Theta$-stratification of $\cM_v$, but it is not clear if there is a numerical invariant on $\cM_v$ that allows one to assign \emph{canonical} rational weights to the Harder-Narasimhan filtration of any $E \in \cA$.
+More speculatively, it would be interesting if a Bridgeland stability condition allowed one to define a structure analogous to a $\Theta$-stratification on the higher derived stack of all relatively perfect complexes on $X$, as opposed to just those in $\D^b(X)^\heartsuit$. \end{rem}

-Another way to accomplish this might be to slightly enlarge the class of numerical invariants we consider.
-Rather than considering numerical invariants $\mu : U \subset \iComp(\X,\id_\X) \to \bR$, one should consider numerical invariants valued in a totally ordered real vector space, such as the space of polynomials of degree $\leq d$.
-It is likely that the discussion of \autoref{sect:theta_stratifications} extends to this context essentially without modification, and that one can reformulate the notion of Gieseker stability in this framework. \end{rem}

-\begin{rem} It seems that a pre-stability condition as in \autoref{prop:theta_stratification_bundles} actually defines a $\Theta$-stratification of the full (derived) stack $D^b(X)$, in the sense that any $E \in D^b(X)$ extends canonically (up to choices of weights) to a map $\Theta \to D^b(X)$ classifying the canonical ``filtration'' of $E$ whose subquotients are semistable objects of increasing phase.
-The phases appearing in this filtration will not lie in the interval $(0,1]$ if $E \notin D^b(X)^\heartsuit$.
-As the stack $D^b(X)$ is not a $1$-stack, the algebraicity of the mapping stack $\Tstack{D^b(X)}$ is not on entirely rigorous footing (although see \cite{HLPreygel} for a sketch of one possible approach), and so a treatment of this is beyond the scope of this paper.
-Still the degeneration space $\iDeg(\Perf(X),[E])$ is well defined, and one could ask to what extent the stratification of $\Perf(X)$ is controlled by a continuous function induced by $Z$. \end{rem}